DOGE28/Zerto-Upgrade-Tutorial/README.md

     - Zertodata123!

-Open up a console in the VM and log in using the above credentials.
+Open up a console for the VM and log in using the above credentials.
 You will be asked to change the password before proceeding.

 You will then be greeted by the appliance manager menu.

 ![alt text](image-2.png)

 You will want to enter number 2, then 2 again to configure a static IP.
-Fill out the necessary information and verify that it can connect to the internet.
-You can do this by entering 0 on the main manager menu to exit to shell, then use `ping google.com` to make sure packets are making it out to the internet and DNS is working correctly.
+It will take some time for the changes to take effect.
+Once finished, verify it can connect to the internet by entering 0 on the main manager menu to exit to shell, then use `ping google.com` to make sure packets are making it out to the internet and DNS is working correctly.

 You can go back to the appliance manager menu from the shell by typing `app` and tab-completing to the `appliance-manager` command.